hellmarbecker/blog/_drafts/2021-11-19-apache-druid-in-the-publishing-industry.markdown

 With the built in [multi-value dimensions](/2021/08/07/multivalue-dimensions-in-apache-druid-part-1/), Druid has a very performant way to model common one-to-many relationships in publishing data, like tag clouds or mapping a news item to multiple sections.

 ## How does Druid help the Publishing Industry?

+[^1] Derived from: "Newspaper high contrast B&W" by NS Newsflash is licensed with CC BY 2.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/2.0/